-Although many marketers seem to have run away from the platform in recent years, Facebook is still the unmistakable king of social media.
-On the other hand, Instagram, Twitter and LinkedIn are proving to be just as effective and this is certainly dependent on the niche in question.
+Although many marketers seem to have recently run away from the platform, Facebook is still the unmistakable king of social media.
+On the other hand, Instagram, Twitter, and LinkedIn are proving to be just as effective, which certainly depends on the niche in question.

 With social media evolving so quickly, it’s important not to “put all your eggs in one basket.”
 At the same time, betting on the next big thing is often the most rewarding strategy.
 Many experts spread their marketing and advertising strategies across newer platforms in the hopes that one or more of them will eventually take off in the mainstream.

-However, you simply cannot afford to not have a Twitter account or Facebook page.
-Patel is a big believer in the fact that every business should initially focus on mastering the basics and embracing the most popular channels.
+However, you simply cannot afford not to have a Twitter account or Facebook page.
+Patel is a big believer that every business should initially focus on mastering the basics and embracing the most popular channels.

 What else should you know about the basics of social media?